KIKI007/KIKI007.github.io/_pages/opening.md

 - Civil Engineering
 - Architecture

-If you are interested in joining our team, please contact me at <ziqi.wang@epfl.ch>.
+If you are interested in joining our team, please contact me at <ziqiw@ust.hk>.
 Please attach your resume, transcript, and design portfolio (for architectural applicants) when contacting.